An ex-college football player admitted to rape. He was given probation.

 On Thursday, a Montana state judge said he was giving Nygaard “an incredible chance” by not sending him to prison, even though he found him guilty of sexual intercourse without consent, a felony that carries the possibility of a 20-year prison sentence.

 Instead, Judge Kurt Krueger sentenced the 20-year-old to probation, ordered him to counseling and required that he register as a sex offender for six years.
-If Nygaard obeys the judge’s orders for six years, he can ask the court to let him withdraw his guilty plea and wipe the case from his criminal record.
+If Nygaard obeys the judge’s orders for that period, he can ask the court to let him withdraw his guilty plea and wipe the case from his criminal record.

 The judge noted the rarity of getting a deferred sentence for rape.